The Data Buddies Project

 Can I request a copy of the DBS survey instrument?

 Yes.
-If you are interested in receiving a copy of the DBS survey instrument, please contact the CERP team.
-We request that you provide proper acknowledgement and attribution if you use the survey instrument in any way.
+If you are interested in receiving a copy of the DBS survey instrument, please fill out our DBS request form.
+If you use our survey instrument in any way, we request that you provide proper acknowledgement and attribution.

 Can I include DBS in my Broadening Participation in Computing (BPC) Plan?

 Yes, you can include DBS as an activity in either a Departmental BPC Plan or Project BPC Plan.
 CERP has provided a template on BPCnet.org for you to easily create and submit a BPC Plan.